Kristin Persson

 Kristin Aslaug Persson is a Swedish/Icelandic American physicist and chemist.
 She was born in Lund, Sweden, in 1971, to Eva Haettner-Aurelius and Einar Benedikt Olafsson.

 She is the Daniel M. Tellep Distinguished Professor of Materials Science and Engineering at University of California, Berkeley and a faculty senior staff scientist at Lawrence Berkeley National Laboratory.
 Between 2020 and 2024, she served as the director of the Molecular Foundry, a national user facility managed by the US Department of Energy at Lawrence Berkeley National Laboratory.
 Persson is the director and founder of the Materials Project, a multi-national effort to compute the properties of all inorganic materials.
 Her research group focuses on the data-driven computational design and prediction of new materials for clean energy production and storage applications.
 In 2024, Persson was elected a member of the Royal Swedish Academy of Sciences, in the class of Chemistry.
+She was elected to the National Academy of Engineering in 2025 and to the American Academy of Arts and Sciences in 2026.

 Education

 Persson holds a Master of Science in engineering physics from Lund Institute of Technology in Sweden and completed a Ph.D. in theoretical physics from Royal Institute of Technology (KTH) in Sweden in 2001, under the supervision of Göran Grimvall.
 After her Ph.D., she joined the Massachusetts Institute of Technology as a postdoctoral associate from 2001 to 2002.
 In 2002 she resigned her postdoctoral position to care full-time for her two daughters, born 2000 and 2002.
 She was rehired at MIT in 2004 and became a Research Associate in 2006.
 In 2008, Persson joined Lawrence Berkeley National Laboratory as a staff scientist, and in 2015 she became a professor in the Department of Materials Science and Engineering at the University of California, Berkeley.